Skip to Content

 When the patent expired, other companies started producing and selling panels made using Slocum’s process.
 The manufacturers of these panels advertise them as ‘hard surface’ or ‘solid surface’ material.

 Although the method to produce Corian is no longer protected by patent, DuPont has stayed relevant by developing new Corian-based products.
+Some have been designed to mimic natural materials such as granite and marble showers, while others are more contemporary.

 Today, they hold the patent on the first translucent hard surface materials, which can be backlit for a futuristic look.
+Now let’s take a look at the pros and cons of Corian showers.

-Now lets take a look at the pros and cons of Corian shower walls.Corian shower wall enclosure bathroom with vessel sink vanity
+Corian shower wall enclosure bathroom with vessel sink vanity

-Corian Shower Walls Pros
+Corian Shower Pros

 As anyone who has spent an afternoon scrubbing grout can attest to, it is time-consuming and difficult to keep clean.
 Many homeowners turn to cleaning professionals to restore that ‘like new’ look, but this is an additional expense.

 Easier to install – Compared with installing ceramic tile, hard surface bathroom shower walls can be installed much more easily and quickly.
-Rather than cutting tiles to fit a pattern, Corian will arrive at your home pre-cut to your specifications.
+Rather than cutting tiles to fit a pattern, the panels will arrive at your home pre-cut to your specifications.
 Should you need to make an adjustment, it can be easily cut with a circular saw or even a jigsaw.

 10 year guarantee – Corian-branded hard surface shower panels have a 10-year guarantee.
 This does not cover errors in installation.
 Most generic solid surface material has a similar guarantee, but check the manufacturer’s specifications to be sure.

-Assortment of colors – With the range of patterns and colors available on the market, it’s a cinch to find a solid surface for your shower that will look great and last for years.
+Assortment of colors – With the range of patterns and colors available on the market, it’s a cinch to find a solid surface for your enclosure that will look great and last for years.

-Can be restored – Should the surface sustain damage, it can be refinished to restore its appearance, unlike ceramic tiles which need to be removed and replaced.
+Can be restored – Should the surface sustain damage, it can be refinished to restore its appearance, unlike ceramic tiles, which need to be removed and replaced.

 Plastic shower walls can match hard surface products when it comes to keeping your drywall dry and are much less expensive.
-However, the low price shows in their appearance, making your shower enclosure look cheap.
+However, the low price shows in their appearance, making your enclosure look cheap.

-Corian Shower Walls Cons
+Corian Shower Cons

 More expensive than plastic – Solid surface shower walls, whether sold under the brand name Corian or not, do have a few drawbacks.
-While they are less expensive than engineered quartz, for example, they are significantly more expensive than plastic shower walls.
+While they are less expensive than engineered quartz, for example, they are significantly more expensive than plastic enclosure walls.

 Not as customizable as tile – When Corian was first produced, it was only available in one color — white.
-Hard surface shower walls are now available in a stunning array of designs and colors.
-And yet, nothing can match the customizability of tile.
+Hard surface walls are now available in a stunning array of designs and colors.
+And yet, nothing can match the customizability of the tile.

 With tile, not only can you select the exact color and design you desire, you can incorporate borders and inlays.
 Solid surface shower walls are usually one color or design throughout, giving them a seamless and streamlined look that many people love.

-Corian Shower Walls Popular Questions and Answers
+Corian Wall Showers Popular Questions and Answers

-Corian solid surface shower walls black countertop floating vanityIs Corian Good for Shower Walls?
+Corian solid surface shower walls black countertop floating vanity

 Corian is not only good for shower walls, it’s perfect, especially if you intend to install it yourself.